-In Western Australia, Upstream PS remains a leading provider of operations and maintenance services to clients in the Perth Basin, and expanded its presence offshore in the Browse Basin providing operations services to the floating liquefied natural gas sector.
-In the Northern Territory, Upstream PS executed a two year extension with Eni Australia Pty Limited for the provision of maintenance services on the Blacktip gas field production facilities (onshore and offshore).
-During the year, Upstream PS also opened the 'Darwin Hub', which is a maintenance services and supply base facility.
+In Western Australia, Upstream PS remains a leading provider of operations and maintenance services to clients in the Perth Basin and the floating liquefied natural gas sector.
+In the Northern Territory, Upstream PS continued to provide maintenance services on the Blacktip gas field production facilities (onshore and offshore).
+Upstream PS' 'Darwin Hub' also continues to operate as a maintenance service and supply base facility servicing clients from Broome to Central Australia.